mnaberez/pedisk2/docs/connections.md

    the WD1793 gets the `READY` signal from the drive.

 4. PEDISK II is no-connect unless jumper W3 is installed.
-If W3 is installed, `MTRON` is grounded (motor always on).
+If W3 is installed, `MOTOR` is grounded (motor always on).

-5. `STEP IN` is also commonly known as `DIRC` (Direction Control).

-6. PEDISK II is no-connect unless jumper W5 is installed.
+5. PEDISK II is no-connect unless jumper W5 is installed.
 If W5 is installed, the PEDISK II can control `HD SEL` (Head Select).